 ATransaction Costs@ means, for any date, the reasonable out of pocket costs and expenses actually incurred with respect to the Applicable Tranche by CIBC, in its capacity as agent for the Lenders, the Lenders or the Calculation Agent arising out of the collection and/or enforcement and/or similar action in respect of the Facility Agreement, calculated in accordance with the requirements set forth in the definition of ACalculation Agent@.

-ATrust Agreement@ means that certain Amended and Restated Trust Agreement Hawaii 125-0 Trust dated as of , 2000, and executed by Wilmington Trust Company, as Owner Trustee and the Certificate Holder party thereto, and any other document expressed to be made supplemental to, amending or modifying the foregoing or entered into pursuant thereto.
+ATrust Agreement@ means that certain Second Amended and Restated Trust Agreement constituting governing Hawaii II 125-0 Trust dated as of May 31 November 15, 2000, and executed by Wilmington Trust Company, as Owner Trustee and the Certificate Holder party thereto, and any other document expressed to be made supplemental to, amending or modifying any of the foregoing or entered into pursuant thereto.

 2. DELIVERY OF PUT NOTICE; PAYMENTS